enrimilan/SBC-WS2015/README.md

-The robots can also be started from the GUI.
+NOTE: The robots can also be started from the GUI.
 To take use of that, the project name should not contain any white-spaces in it.